 The BAG is administered by a Steering Committee of four Officers (Chair, Vice-Chair, Secretary & Treasurer) and 11 additional members, all of whom are elected from the general BAG membership, which is composed of representatives from AZA Accredited Institutions.
 The primary functions of the BAG are to:

 - Provide behavioral advice/input to the various AZA Animal Programs.

 - Provide information and guidance to enhance behavioral monitoring and record keeping techniques.

-- Provide expertise in animal training and provide assistance to training programs as requested.
+- Use behavior science-based approaches to create robust training programs, provide expertise in animal training, and provide assistance to training programs as requested.

 - Increase innovation in enrichment programming and move industry focus from item-driven to behavior-driven enrichment programs.

 - Increase understanding in the field of how to use the animal’s natural behaviors to guide husbandry programs and improve animal welfare.

 - Promote the increase of science-based behavior knowledge by developing research projects and providing tools to support and facilitate behavioral research in zoos.

 Questions about the BAG?
 Please contact Erika Bauer, Chair.

 Interested in being involved in animal behavior discussions?
 Join the Animal Behavior Open Forum.